25hlarsen4/Agar.io/README.md

 If the player is big enough, they can shoot a part of themselves off, using the space bar, to eat targets that are trying to escape.
 If the player dies, they can choose to quit or play again.
-To play: first run the provided server, then run this client, type your desired player name, type the name of the machine running the server (defaulted to localhost), and begin the fun!
+To play: first run the provided server, then run this client, type your desired player name, type the name of the machine running the server (defaulted to localhost), hit enter, and begin the fun!

 # User Interface and Game Design Decisions: